-But, whatever their style, weapon, or elemental type is, any of these top ten Genshin Impact characters is worth investing Experience and Ascension materials in – or maybe you’ll be lucky enough to get them as the result of a Wish.
+Whatever their style, weapon, or elemental type is, any of these top 11 Genshin Impact characters is worth investing Experience and Ascension materials in – or maybe you’ll be lucky enough to get them as the result of a Wish.
 So, if you’re just starting out in this open-world game, here are the best Genshin Impact characters for beginners.

 The best Genshin Impact characters are:

 Venti, who uses Anemo and a bow, has undoubtedly the best elemental powers.
 His Elemental Skill makes it easy to control enemies by launching himself or them into the air.
 However, it’s his Elemental Burst that takes the crown; by using it, Venti can draw all enemies towards a vortex which stuns and greatly damages them.
 At the same time, the Elemental Burst will absorb Elemental powers from other characters, which will deal even more damage to the trapped enemies.
 This alone can pit most battles in your favour and makes Venti the ultimate team character.